-The ZL30301 can also function as a timing repeater.
+The ZL30302 can also function as a timing repeater.
 This feature is very useful if there is a need for the synchronization information to be transmitted over a large network.
 Not only is the volume of timing packets reduced around the timing master device, reducing congestion, but the quality of the recovered clock is improved by breaking the trail through the packet network into two shorter segments.

-For example, in Figure 5, at the repeater node the ZL30301 will work as a slave node for the Network 1 and as a master node for the Network 2.
+For example, in Figure 5, at the repeater node the ZL30302 will work as a slave node for the Network 1 and as a master node for the Network 2.
 The device is simultaneously operates in both Master and Slave modes to achieve the repeater function.
-Figure 7 shows the detailed connection for the ZL30301 operating in Repeater Timing mode.
-CLKo[0] is the clock recovered from the incoming packet stream.
+Figure 8 shows the detailed connection for the ZL30302 operating in Repeater Timing mode.
+One of the four clocks recovered from the incoming packet streams is selected as the reference for the repeater stage, using the internal multiplexer.
 This is used to timestamp the outgoing packets sent to the subsequent slave devices.
-CLKo[1] - CLKo[3] are used to control the rate of the outgoing packet streams.
+This clock may be repeated to 28 further slave devices.

-Figure 7 - ZL30301 Timing Repeater Mode
+Figure 8 - ZL30302 Timing Repeater Mode